drupal-ukraine/advanced_forum/README.txt

 Advanced forum is maintained by Michelle Cox ( http://drupal.org/user/23570 ).
 Please direct all support requests, feature requests, and bug reports to the issue queue: http://drupal.org/project/advanced_forum

 DEMO SITE:
-The development / demo site is at http://advforum.shellmultimedia.com
+The development / demo site is at http://advforum.shellmultimedia.com .
+If the site is down, try again later.
+The module is being actively developed there and it doesn't always work.

 FUTURE PLANS:
 This module is still under active development.
 Once the Drupal 5 is reasonably finished, I intend to port it to Drupal 6.